Battle of Blenheim: Background

-Both the Imperial Austrian Ambassador in London, Count Wratislaw, and the Duke of Marlborough realised the implications of the situation on the Danube.
-The Dutch were against any adventurous military operation as far south as the Danube and would not permit any major weakening of the forces in the Spanish Netherlands.
-Marlborough, realising the only way to reinforce the Austrians was by the use of secrecy and guile, set out to deceive his Dutch allies by pretending to move his troops to the Moselle – a plan approved of by The Hague – but once there, he would slip the Dutch leash and link up with Austrian forces in southern Germany.
+Various Allied statesmen and commanders, including the Imperial Austrian Ambassador in London, Count Wratislaw, Johan Wijnand van Goor and the Duke of Marlborough realised the implications of the situation on the Danube.
+To maintain secrecy, the Allied leadership kept their plans hidden from both the Dutch States General and the Parliament of England.
+In the Dutch Republic, only a select few – Grand Pensionary Anthonie Heinsius, Simon van Slingelandt, Jacob Hop, and François Fagel – were involved in the decision to march to the Danube.
+In England, Marlborough confided only in Sidney Godolphin, Queen Anne, and her husband.
+Marlborough, realising the only way to reinforce the Austrians was by the use of secrecy and guile, pretended to move his troops to the Moselle – a plan approved of by the Dutch States General – but once there, he would move further and link up with Austrian forces in southern Germany.

-This does not mean that he proceeded entirely without consultation with the Dutch.
-Without them, the army's logistics system would have simply collapsed.
-The Dutch Grand Pensionary, Anthonie Heinsius, was likely informed by Marlborough of his plan to link up with Austrian forces.
-Intensive consultations preceded the campaign, and many important Dutchmen, like Major-General Johan Wijnand van Goor, were in favour of helping the Emperor and participated in the campaign.
-The Dutch diplomat Van Rechteren-Almelo also played an important role.
-He made sure that on their 450-kilometer-long march, the Allies would nowhere be denied passage by local rulers, nor would they need to look for provisions, horsefeed or new boots.
-He also saw to it that sufficient stopovers were arranged along the way to ensure that the Allies arrived at their destination in good condition.
+The Dutch diplomat and field deputy Van Rechteren-Almelo would come to play an important role.
+He made sure that on their 450-kilometre-long march, the Allies would nowhere be denied passage by local rulers, nor would they need to look for provisions, fodder for their horses or new boots.
+He also saw to it that enough stopovers were arranged along the way to ensure that the Allies reached their destination in good condition.
 This was of paramount importance, for the success of the operation depended on a quick elimination of the Bavarian elector.
 However, it was not possible to make the logistical arrangements in advance that would have been indispensable to supply the Allied army south of the Danube.
-For this, the Allies should have had access to Ulm and Augsburg, but the Bavarian elector had taken these two cities.
+For this, the Allies should have had access to the free imperial cities of Ulm and Augsburg, but the Bavarian elector had taken these two cities.
 This could have become a problem for Marlborough had the Elector avoided a battle and instead entrenched himself south of the Danube.
-Had Villeroy then managed to take advantage of the weakening of Allied forces in the Netherlands by recapturing Liège and besieging Maastricht, it would have validated the concerns of his Dutch adversaries.
+Had Villeroy then managed to take advantage of the weakening of Allied forces in the Netherlands by recapturing Liège and besieging Maastricht, it would have validated the concerns of some of Marlborough's Dutch adversaries about his martial abilities, like the Lord of Slangenburg, who considered Marlborough a lightweight.